Internet Society Requests for Comments

 This document is not an Internet Standards Track specification; it is published for informational purposes.

-This document is a product of the Internet Engineering Task Force (IETF).
-It represents the consensus of the IETF community.
-It has received public review and has been approved for publication by the Internet Engineering Steering Group (IESG).
-Not all documents approved by the IESG are a candidate for any level of Internet Standard; see Section 2 of RFC 5741.
+This document is a product of the Internet Research Task Force (IRTF).
+The IRTF publishes the results of Internet-related research and development activities.
+These results might not be suitable for deployment.
+This RFC represents the consensus of the Internet Congestion Control Research Group (ICCRG) of the Internet Research Task Force (IRTF).
+Documents approved for publication by the IRSG are not a candidate for any level of Internet Standard; see Section 2 of RFC 5741.